What are mortgage broker fees?

 You can find out more information on the ‘Our Fees‘ page.

 Do brokers ever receive bonus commissions from the bank?

-Yes.
-Additional upfront commissions may be paid to the broker’s aggregator and it’s based on the quality of the applications that the aggregator submits (known as ‘submission quality’) and how many of the loans that are submitted actually get approved (the conversion rate).
+Additional upfront commissions may be paid to the broker’s aggregator based on the quality of the applications that the aggregator submits (known as ‘submission quality’).

 So they look at the total number of loans that an aggregator submits (the volume) to consider the submission quality and the conversion rate.

-This bonus commission is then passed on to the broker, after the aggregators, cut of course.
+This bonus commission is then passed on to the broker after the aggregator’s cut.